Goldcliff Resource Co. (GCN.V) (CVE:GCN) Shares Gap Down to $0.13

 Goldcliff Resource Co.
-(GCN.V) (CVE:GCN)’s share price gapped down before the market opened on Wednesday .
+(GCN.V) (CVE:GCN)’s stock price gapped down before the market opened on Wednesday .
 The stock had previously closed at $0.13, but opened at $0.12.
 Goldcliff Resource Co.
-(GCN.V) shares last traded at $0.12, with a volume of 63,000 shares.
+(GCN.V) shares last traded at $0.13, with a volume of 106,500 shares traded.

 Goldcliff Resource Co.
 (GCN.V) Company Profile (CVE:GCN)